FusionAuth/fusionauth-site/site/_posts/2020-05-06-using-java-to-manage-fusionauth.md

 ## Reactivating an application

-To reactivate the application we just deactivated, let's use the `reactivateApplication` method and provide the ID of the application as its parameter.
+To reactivate the application we just deactivated, because the system maintenance is done, let's use the `reactivateApplication` method and provide the ID of the application as its parameter.

 Here is the code: